Metadata Binding

 Options for Binding Rightsholders' Preferences

-When it comes to managing rightsholders' preferences for TDM in a machine-readable way, in principle, three different approaches are discussed:
+When it comes to managing rightsholders' preferences for TDM in a machine-readable way, in principle, three different attachment mechanisms are discussed:

-3. Registry-based metadata binding: ISCC fingerprints and metadata is submitted to publicly accessible registries.
+Registry-based metadata binding: ISCC fingerprints and preferences is submitted to publicly accessible registries.

 Why Do We Need Opt-Out Registries?

-• Content is altered or manipulated, compressed or converted into a different file format – and the method is based on cryptographic hashing.
+Content is altered or manipulated, compressed or converted into a different file format – which is where methods based on cryptographic hashing fail.

 Last updated